Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 You would either need to invoke Get On With It! before the Free/Action with the temporary hand is played or after.
 The Playing of D3P2/D2UE/Fizzbin/Goal Bonanza, and all actions as a result of it are considered 1 “Play”.

 Q: If a card says “Your turn ends immediately,” but Play All is in effect, which takes precedence?

-A: When you play an Action or use a New Rule card says “your turn ends immediately” it means it’s specifically overriding any Play rule that might otherwise require you to keep playing cards.
-You also end any option you may have to use Keeper powers or “free” Rule Actions.
+A: When you play an Action or use a New Rule card says “your turn ends immediately” it means it’s specifically overriding any Play rule that might otherwise require you to keep playing cards on this turn.
+You also end any option you may have to use Keeper powers or “Free Action” Rules.
 If it says “your turn ends immediately” then your turn ends immediately – so make sure you’re all done with stuff before you play/use one of these cards!